 The pension plan for one of the former members of the Executive Board of Lowell Financial Services GmbH includes a retirement pension entitlement when the beneficiary reaches the age of 60.
 This retirement pension is equivalent to up to 75% of the average fixed salary over the five years immediately prior to retirement.
 The pension entitlement for two former employees of GFKL PayProtect GmbH comprises a retirement pension to be paid when the beneficiary reaches the age of 65.
 Following the transfer of employees from the ERGO Group, Sirius Inkasso GmbH recognised provisions for pensions for the first time in 2006.
-The pension entitlement comprises a lifelong retirement pension paid when the beneficiary reaches the age of 65.
+The pension entitlement comprises a lifelong retirement pension paid when the beneficiary retires from the service of the entity upon reaching the age of 65.
 A total of 13 employees at Sirius Inkasso GmbH have the benefit of this pension entitlement.
 Pension entitlements have also been granted to employees of Proceed Collection Services GmbH because of the transfer of 19 employees from Bayerische Hypo- und Vereinsbank AG (now UniCredit Bank AG).